QEWD-Courier/Ripple-Qewd/README.md

 ### Installing and Configuring the RippleOSI Node.js / EWD 3 Middle Tier

+Please follow ALL the steps listed below:

 1) Assumptions

   The EWD 3 Middle Tier for RippleOSI is designed to run on a Linux platform (eg Ubuntu 16.04).
 The embedded Open Source GT.M database is used as a high-performance cache and session store.

+2) If your Linux machine / VM only has a root user, you'll need to create a non-root user with sudo privileges.
+If you already log in to your Linux machine with a non-root user, the user will need sudo privileges.

+To create a new user named ripple (change to whatever you want) (when logged in as root):

+     adduser ripple

+You'll be asked for a password.
+You'll also be asked for user details which you can just leave blank by hitting the Enter key each time.

+To give the user sudo privileges:

+     usermod -aG sudo ripple

-2) Use this installer to create the EWD 3 Node.js-based Ripple Middle Tier and UI:
+3) Use the installer script from this repo to create the EWD 3 Node.js-based Ripple Middle Tier and UI:

       cd ~